raowbe/plex-media-server-aws/readme.md

 ## Running Terraform

+First, make sure you've run `terraform init` on your repo.

-Run `terraform apply` and if it is going to do what you expect run `terraform apply`.
+Then run `terraform plan` and if it is going to do what you expect run `terraform apply`.

 ## After your server is done spinning up